benjamincrozat/content/articles/laravel-10.md

 ### Handle external processes with ease

-Laravel 10 offers a simple yet comprehensive API for the [Symfony Process component](https://symfony.com/doc/current/components/process.html), enabling you to run external processes within your Laravel application easily.
+Laravel 10 introduced a simple yet comprehensive API for the [Symfony Process component](https://symfony.com/doc/current/components/process.html), enabling you to run external processes within your Laravel application easily.
+And I absolutely love it!

 The process functionality in Laravel is designed to cater to the most frequent usage scenarios, resulting in an exceptional experience for developers. 🔥